nrwl/nx/docs/shared/core-features/enforce-project-boundaries.md

 {% /tab %}
 {% /tabs %}

-Next you should update your root lint configuration:
+Next, you should update your root lint configuration:

 - If you are using **ESLint** you should look for an existing rule entry in your root `.eslintrc.json` called `"@nx/enforce-module-boundaries"` and you should update the `"depConstraints"`: